Colorado plays in Big 12 Tournament against the Oklahoma State - WTOP News

 Kansas City, Missouri; Tuesday, 9:30 p.m.
 EDT

-BOTTOM LINE: Colorado takes on Oklahoma State in the Big 12 Tournament.
+BOTTOM LINE: Colorado and Oklahoma State meet in the Big 12 Tournament.

-The Buffaloes are 7-11 against Big 12 opponents and 10-3 in non-conference play.
-Colorado is 0-1 in games decided by 3 points or fewer.
+The Buffaloes’ record in Big 12 games is 7-11, and their record is 10-3 in non-conference games.
+Colorado is eighth in the Big 12 scoring 79.9 points while shooting 47.0% from the field.

 The Cowboys’ record in Big 12 play is 6-12.
-Oklahoma State ranks fifth in the Big 12 with 33.9 rebounds per game led by Parsa Fallah averaging 6.0.
+Oklahoma State is fifth in the Big 12 with 33.9 rebounds per game led by Parsa Fallah averaging 6.0.

-Colorado’s average of 7.4 made 3-pointers per game is 2.4 fewer made shots on average than the 9.8 per game Oklahoma State gives up.
+Colorado scores 79.9 points per game, 2.6 fewer points than the 82.5 Oklahoma State allows.
 Oklahoma State averages 83.9 points per game, 4.9 more than the 79.0 Colorado gives up.

-TOP PERFORMERS: Isaiah Johnson is averaging 17 points for the Buffaloes.
-Barrington Hargress is averaging 14.2 points and 4.1 assists over the past 10 games.
+TOP PERFORMERS: Barrington Hargress is averaging 14.1 points and 4.4 assists for the Buffaloes.
+Isaiah Johnson is averaging 17.8 points over the last 10 games.

 Anthony Roy is shooting 39.5% from beyond the arc with 3.0 made 3-pointers per game for the Cowboys, while averaging 16.7 points.
-Fallah is averaging 11.7 points over the past 10 games.
+Fallah is shooting 60.3% and averaging 11.7 points over the last 10 games.

 LAST 10 GAMES: Buffaloes: 5-5, averaging 75.7 points, 30.0 rebounds, 15.4 assists, 6.1 steals and 3.2 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 79.3 points per game.